deganandapriyambada/degananda.com/_posts/series/milestoneku/2025-11-27-Mininum-Viable-Product-and-User-Stories-for-Productivity-Assistant-Platform-to-Prevent-FOMO.md

 to achieve the realistic financial stability, we must keep growing(on all aspects) and never surrender.

-Milestoneku.com is a digital spine for your life growth.

 # Milestoneku Platform

+&mdash; Milestoneku.com is a digital spine for your life growth (productivity platform)

 as a SaaS(software as a services) platform, milestoneku has three pilar of capabilities to support the user to survive on 21st century where information is fully opened to anyone through internet (globalization).